 Remnants of a pencil guideline are visible in the region surrounding the signature in Figure 1.
 Blunt endings, smudging, retouching and tremor provide strong evidence that this signature was traced from a genuine model.

 It may be important to know if several anonymous letters were written by the same person or by different writers.
 In such cases, questioned writings on several documents are examined collectively to determine if they are all the product of one writer.

-More often, a contested writing is usually compared to specimen handwriting produced by one or more writers in an effort to identify the author.
+More often, a contested writing is usually compared to specimen handwriting produced by one or more writers in an effort to identify the author and eliminate those not responsible for the questioned writing.
 Figure 2 shows several features common to both the questioned writing and specimens produced by a suspect.